2025 in Oktagon MMA: Oktagon 70: Krištofič vs. Humburger

 Oktagon 70: Krištofič vs. Humburger was a mixed martial arts event held by Oktagon MMA on April 26, 2025, in Karlovy Vary, Czech Republic.

 Background

 The event marked the promotion's second visit to Karlovy Vary and first since Oktagon 8 in July 2018.

-A Oktagon Bantamweight Championship bout between Igor Severino and former Cage Warriors Bantamweight Champion Jack Cartwright was scheduled to headline the event.
+An Oktagon Bantamweight Championship bout between Igor Severino and former Cage Warriors Bantamweight Champion Jack Cartwright was scheduled to headline the event.
 However on April 12, the promotion announced that Cartwright has suffered an injury and the pairing would be postponed to a future date.

-A Oktagon Women's Strawweight Championship bout between current champion Mallory Martin and Eva Dourthe took place at the event.
+An Oktagon Women's Strawweight Championship bout between current champion Mallory Martin and Eva Dourthe took place at the event.

 The four bouts opening rounds of Oktagon Middleweight Tournament took place at the event.

 A women's strawweight bout between former champion Katharina Dalisda and Elin Öberg was removed from the event due to Dalisda's suffered an illness.